smlsvnssn/ouml/README.md

 #### observable( value ) → observable object

 Takes a `value`, and returns it wrapped in an observable `Proxy`, recursively wrapping nested objects as well.
-If you add a new property to an observable, the new property is made observable as well (if it's not a primitive value).
+If you add a new property to an observable, the value of the new property is made observable as well (if it's not a primitive).

 If `value` is a primitive (`String`, `Number`, `Boolean` etc), the value is wrapped in an object with a single property: `value`.
 You cannot assign to a primitive observable value directly, you need to use the `value` prop instead, or else you'd overwite the proxy.